neurodroid/stimfit/doc/sphinx/manual/python.rst

 -------------------------
 By defining your own functions, you can apply identical complex analysis to different traces and files.
 The following steps are required to make use of your own Python files:

-1. Create a Python file in a directory that the Python interpreter will find.
-If you do not know where that is , use the Stimfit program directory (typically, this will be C:\\Program Files\\Stimfit in Windows or /usr/lib/phython2.5/site-packages/Stimfit in GNU/Linux, assuming that python 2.5 is your current python environment).
-You will find some example files in that directory that you can use as a template, but you should not touch stf.py which is the core Stimfit module.
+1. Create a Python file in a directory that the active Python 3 interpreter can import from.
+In a current source build, the simplest approach is usually to keep your helper module in a normal project or user directory that is already on ``sys.path``, or to add its parent directory explicitly before importing it.
+Avoid editing the installed core module files directly.
 2. Import the Stimfit module in your file:

 ::